Is Social Media Taking Over Your Life? 8 Tips for Trying a Detox

 With a wealth of knowledge (good and bad) out there, it’s hard to just step back from all of the digital frenzy.
 Seeing many IG users becoming overnight stars with just a click of the shutter and swipe of a filter doesn’t help either.
 We are all guilty of whipping out our phones to document #ootds, #instafood and #beautyhauls?
 If it’s not on social media, it didn’t happen, right?
 “That’s kind of our generation’s struggle.
 We are creating tools to make technology work for us in every facet of our lives, making it even more difficult to disconnect,” says web producer/social media detox survivor Kevin Naulls.
 “Everyone is begging to be heard about everything.
 You hear it all the time, but the tools that connect us don’t connect us at all.”

 Taking a break from social media isn’t unheard of.
-Even stars like Iggy Azalea, Kendall and Kylie Jenner have all peaced out from the social media game, albeit for only a short period.
+Just this week, Instagram’s favourite PDA couple, Pete Davidson and Ariana Grande, announced that they both would be taking a break from the social media game.
 So if you’re experiencing unnecessary stress, we suggest you to read these tips.
 While going cold turkey may not be everyone’s style, our experts Hanson and Naulls give us tricks on how to easily escape the digital world and solve our social media woes.
 “If it’s hard, you won’t do it.
 So make it as easy [and fun] as it needs to be for you to succeed,” reminds Naulls.
 “It is more of a vacation than a detox.”